corda/corda/docs/source/api-contract-constraints.rst

 The Contract attachment non-downgrade rule is enforced in two locations:

-    - Transaction building, upon creation of new output states
+    - Transaction building, upon creation of new output states.
+During this step, the node also selects the latest available attachment
+    (eg. the contract code with the latest contract class version).
     - Transaction verification, upon resolution of existing transaction chains

 A Contracts version identifier is stored in the manifest information of the enclosing jar file.
 This version identifier should be a whole number starting from 1.